 Where does Chocho grow?

-Chocho plants grow in a very particular type of climate.
-Most of our plantations are above 11,000 feet and can be as high as 14,000.
-Chocho is a drought tolerant plant, in fact it performs better with less water.
+Chocho plants grow in a very particular climate.
+Most of our plantations are above 11,000 feet, and can be as high as 14,000.
+Chocho is tolerant to drought, and in fact thrives with less water.
 This means it has a higher yield with less water.
 Chocho is a staple crop of Ecuador mountain region.
 Chocho plants excel in dry sunny conditions, making the Western Andes the perfect place to grow them.

 How is Chocho harvested?